Being so massive, it should come as no surprise that finding the best Grand Canyon views isn’t the easiest task.

 Where to stay at the Grand Canyon

 There are many places to stay near the Grand Canyon.
-Lodging options include camping, RV campgrounds, inns, and resorts.
+Lodging options include camping in an inflating tents, RV campgrounds, inns, and resorts.

 bright angel lodge